Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

 ### Project Details

 This is a maitainance proposal for a project that has already been developed.
-The initial development was originally funded through a [W3F grant](https://github.com/w3f/General-Grants-Program/pull/244).
+The initial development was originally funded through a [Mintbase grant](https://github.com/w3f/General-Grants-Program/pull/244).
 The project is open-source and its repository and Wiki page can be located using the following links:

 https://github.com/ChainSafe/metamask-snap-polkadot
 https://github.com/ChainSafe/metamask-snap-polkadot/wiki